pcosmos.ca

 read(filename)

 This function reads a text file with name given in a string as parameter.
-The return value is a reference to a list node that has a string node for each word or punctuation mark read.
+The return value is a pointer to a list node that has a string node for each word or punctuation mark read.
 The recognized punctuation marks are ,.!?

 remove(symbol, start[, end])

 Removes items from a sequence.
-The first parameter is a variable holding a string, an array, a list or a reference to a statements list.
+The first parameter is a variable holding a string, an array, a list or a pointer to a statements list.
 The second parameter is a number telling at which index begin to delete.
 If there is no third argument, only one item is removed.
 If there is a third argument, items are deleted from indexes start to end inclusively.
 The returned value is the undefined value.

 replace(symbol, sequence, position)

 This function replace the items in "symbol" from "position" by "sequence".
-The symbol can contain an array, a chained list, a string or a reference pointing to statement list.
+The symbol can contain an array, a chained list, a string or a pointer pointing to statement list.
 The sequence has to be of the same type.
 The returned value is the undefined value.

 return([value])